KohaILS/koha-manual-zh-cn/source/systempreferences.rst

     **Note**

-    It is possible to add custom :ref:`patron attributes <patron-attribute-types- label>` in the quick add form with the following syntax: patron_attr_N (for example patron_attr_2).
+    It is possible to add custom :ref:`patron attributes <patron-attribute-types-label>` in the quick add form with the following syntax: patron_attr_N (for example patron_attr_2).
 The N refers to the id of the attribute and requires a bit of guesswork (normally it will be the order in which you entered them in the :ref:`patron attribute types section of the administration module <patron-attribute-types-label>`).